 - Many of the 100 Best Companies on Fortune magazine’s list offer workplace flexibility.
 Start with the “Near You” category to see if any of the employers are within driving distance.

-- Forbes magazine has a similar but smaller list.
+- Forbes magazine has a similar list.

 - Check the listing of Working Mother magazine’s 100 best companies; all of them offer some sort of workplace flexibility